demisto/content-docs/docs/integrations/fetching-incidents.md

 ```

 ## Last Run
-`demisto.getLastRun()` is the function that retrieves the previous run time.
-To avoid duplicating incidents, it's important that Cortex XSOAR only fetches events that occurred since the last time the function was run.
-This helps avoid duplicate incidents.
+The *demisto.getLastRun()* function retrieves the last previous run time.
+This helps avoid duplicate incidents by fetching only events that occurred since the last time the function was run.

 ```python
     # demisto.getLastRun() will returns an obj with the previous run in it.
     last_run = str(demisto.getLastRun())
 ```

+**Note:**
-Note that the value of `demisto.getLastRun()` is not stored in between CLI command runs, but only in the incident fetch flow on the server side.
-Therefore, if you print out the value of `demisto.getLastRun()` in the integration code, its value will appear as `{}`.
+The value of *demisto.getLastRun()* is not stored between CLI command runs, but only in the incident fetch flow on the server side.
+Therefore, if you print out the value of *demisto.getLastRun()* in the integration code, its value will appear as {}.

-For debugging, you can save the value of `demisto.getLastRun()` to integration context, which does persist in between CLI commmand runs, or run the `fetch_incidents()` function twice within the same command run.
+For debugging, you can save the value of *demisto.getLastRun()* to integration context, which does persist between CLI command runs.
+Or you can run the ***fetch_incidents()*** command twice within the same command run.

 ## First Run
-When an integration runs for the first time, the Last Run time will not be in the integration context.
-We catch this from failing by using an ```if``` statement.
-When the last run time is not specified, we use a time that is specified in the integration settings.
+When an integration runs for the first time, the last run time is not in the integration context.
+To set up the first run properly, use an ```if``` statement with a time that is specified in the integration settings.

-It is best practices to allow a customer to specify how far back in time they wish to fetch incidents on the first run.
-This is a configurable Parameter in the integration settings.
+It is best practice to specify how far back in time to fetch incidents on the first run.
+This is a configurable parameter in the integration settings.

-## Query and Parameters
+## Queries and Parameters

-Queries and parameters allow for filtering of events to take place.
-In some cases, a customer may only wish to import certain event types into Cortex XSOAR.
-In this case, they would need to query the API for only that specific event type.
-These should be configurable Parameters in the integration settings.
+Queries and parameters enable filtering events.
+For example, you may want to import only certain event types into Cortex XSOAR.
+To do this, you need to query the API for only that specific event type.
+These are configurable parameters in the integration settings.

+### Example
-The following example shows how we use both **First Run** and the **Query** option:
+The following example uses the **First Run** ```if``` statement and **query**.
 ```python
     # usually there will be some kind of query based on event creation date,
     # or get all the events with id greater than X id and their status is New